R.E, SMSC and British Values

 • high standards of personal behaviour;

-• a positive, caring attitude towards other people;
+• positive, caring attitude towards other people;

 • an understanding of and respect for social and cultural traditions of others;